prabindh/yolo-bins/capacito/README.md

 `darknet.exe detector train capacitor1/3class.data capacitor1/yolov2.cfg darknet19_448.conv.23`

 The default configuration generates a model file every 1000 iterations.
 For this run, 4000 iterations are found to be sufficient, hence capacitor1/backup/yolov2_4000.weights file is used.
 Training can be stopped after this.
-It takes less than an hour on a GV100 GPU.
+It takes less than an hour on a GV100 GPU., or less than 15 minutes on RTX3090.

 Sample logs from last 4k run is below: